Canadian treasure hunter says cryptic clues point to Halifax and St. John's | CBC News

 He studied older photos of the area to see what would have been there when Preiss might have visited in the late 1970s or early 1980s.
 To his surprise, he spotted a giant chocolate factory right beside the square, where the old World Trade and Convention Centre stands.

-Depending on when Preiss visited Halifax — if he ever came here at all — he might have seen the remnants of the Moore's factory, or heard of it while researching the city.
+Depending on when Preiss visited Halifax — if he ever came here at all — he might have seen the remnants of the Moir's factory, or heard of it while researching the city.

 And to Morrow, Preiss was clearly writing about Grand Parade.
 "Once I found them and started developing them [the clues], it made more and more sense."